danchanka/docusaurustest/docs/LSFUS/Partitioning_sorting_PARTITION_..._ORDER_.md

-# lsFusionPartitioning / sorting (PARTITION ...
-ORDER)
+---

-# Partitioning / sorting (PARTITION ...
-ORDER)
+title: 'Partitioning / sorting (PARTITION ...
+ORDER)'
+---

 The *partition/order* operator creates a [property](Properties.md) that partitions all objects collections in the system into *groups*, and using the specified *order* calculates an [aggregate function](Set-operations_4391029.html#Setoperations-func) for each objects collection.
 Accordingly, the set on which this aggregating function is calculated is determined as following: all object collections of the group of this object collection, and the order of which is less than or equal to the order of this object collection.